Donald Trump talks gun rights but not his criminal charges at NRA convention - ExBulletin

 Donald Trump talks gun rights but not his criminal charges at NRA convention

-INDIANAPOLIS In Donald Trump’s first major public appearance since his historic arrest, the former president discussed his pro-gun policies but refrained from delving into his indictment when speaking Friday at the of a convention of the National Rifle Association.
+In Donald Trump’s first major public appearance since his historic arrest, the former president spoke about his pro-gun policies but refrained from delving into his indictment when speaking at a a National Rifle Association (NRA) convention Friday in Indianapolis.

 Trump headlined the annual NRA-ILA leadership forum at the Indiana Convention Center, where he and other Republican presidential hopefuls spoke with top conservative gun-owner voters.